jbcodeforce/eda-studies/docs/event-storming/index.md

 One-View Figure.

 * **Actors** consume data by using a user interface and use the UI to interact with the system via commands.
-Actors could also be replace by articial intelligent agents.
+Actors could also be replace by artificial intelligent agents.
 * **Commands** are the result of some user decision or policy, and act on relevant data which are part of a Read model in the [CQRS](../patterns/cqrs/index.md) pattern.
 * **Policies** (represented by lilac stickies) are reactive logics that take place after an event occurs, and trigger other commands.
 Policies always start with the phrase "whenever...".
 They can be a manual step a human follows, such as a documented procedure or guidance, or they may be automated.
 When applying the [Agile Business Rule Development methodology](http://abrd.github.io) it will be mapped to a Decision within the [Decision Model Notation](https://www.omg.org/spec/DMN/About-DMN/).
 * **External systems** produce events.
 * **Data** can be presented to users in a user interface or modified by the system.

 Events can be created by commands or  by external systems including IOT devices.
-They can be triggerred by the processing of other events or by some period of elapsed time.
+They can be triggered by the processing of other events or by some period of elapsed time.
 When an event is repeated or occurs regularly on a schedule, draw a clock or calendar icon in the corner of the sticky note for that event.
 As the events are identified and sequenced into a time line, you might find multiple independent subsequences that are not directly coupled to each other and that represent different perspectives of the system, but occur in overlapped periods of time.
 These parallel event streams can be addressed by putting them into separate swimlanes delineated by using horizontal blue painter's tape.
 As the events are organized into a timeline, possibly with swim lanes, you can identify pivotal events.
 Pivotal events indicate major changes in the domain and often form the boundary between one phase of the system and another.
 Pivotal events will typically separate (a [bounded context](https://martinfowler.com/bliki/BoundedContext.html) in DDD terms).
 Pivotal events are identified with vertical blue painters tape (crossing all the swimlanes).

 An example of a section of a completed event time line with pivotal events and swimlanes is shown below.